stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 First, choose _Safari \> Preferences \> General_ and deselect the option _Open “safe” files after downloading_.

 Second, go to _Safari \> Preferences \> Search_.
 Decide which search engine that you want to use.
-Ensure that _Safari Suggestions_ is not enabled.
+Ensure that _Safari Suggestions_  and _Preload Top Hit in the background_ are not enabled.

-Then, check the plug-in settings.
-Go to _Safari \> Preferences \> Security \> Plug-in Settings..._ and review the plug-ins and settings.

 ## Configuring Security